 Fresque du Petit-Champlain

-We came across a huge mural on the side of one of the buildings on Rue du Petit-Champlain.
-This fresco illustrates the milestones of the Quebec working class people that have lived in Cap-Blanc (the waterfront neighbourhood) throughout history.
-The mural is painted on the side of 102 Rue du Petit-Champlain, a building currently owned by the Coopérative des artisans et commerçants du quartier Petit Champlain.
+Fresque du Petit-Champlain is a giant mural on the side of a building on Rue du Petit-Champlain.
+This fresco illustrates the milestones of the Quebec working class people that have lived in Cap-Blanc (the waterfront neighborhood) throughout history.
+The mural is painted on the side of 102 Rue du Petit-Champlain, a building currently owned by the Coopérative des artisans et commerçants du Quartier Petit Champlain.

 When to Visit

 Quartier Petit Champlain is open in every season, every day of the week.
 Most of the stores are open from 10:00-17:00 daily, with the exception of Thursday and Friday where they’re open until 21:00.
 You can also walk around the streets anytime you like.

 When we visited during the summer, this area became significantly busier in the afternoon.
 It was far less busy in the morning and in the evening.
 When cruise ships stop in Quebec City on specific days in July and August, it gets very busy.
 You can check this vessel schedule to see when cruise ships will be docked in Quebec City so you can plan accordingly.

 Planning a trip to Quebec City?
 Check out our Quebec City 3 Day Itinerary to help plan your travels and inspire your next vacation.

 Justin and I have stayed at two beautiful properties in Basse-Ville (Lower Town) of Old Quebec.
 We highly recommend both of these hotels as they’re both lovely in their own way.